Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - Initially a **Blue Team Defenses** is configured in Kibana to generate alerts in the setting of an attack, which can be tested on 'beats' received from an ELK Stack server

-- The two servers (Target 1, Target 2) are vulnerable and a **Red Team Penetration** testing with Kali VM is performed to attack these two targets using the principals of engagement
+- The two servers (Target 1, Target 2) are vulnerable and a **Red Team Penetration Testing** with Kali VM is performed to attack these two targets using the principals of engagement
     - Information gathering
     - Scanning and enumeration
     - Exploitation